not yet finished, work in progress! I’ll update this file gradually and update the date accordingly

-The only Supplements I’ve taken on a regular daily basis in 2020 is VitaminD and Omega-3-rich fish oil.
+The only Supplements I took on a regular daily basis in 2020 is VitaminD and Omega-3-rich fish oil.
 Crohn’s Disease destroys the “Terminal Ileum”, which is exaclty the place where most of Vitamin D is absorbed.

 I regularly track my steps, sports and fitness via my AppleWatch.
 For serious endeavors I switch to either my Garmin-Watch, a GPS-Brick or even SPOT-Tracker, depending on expected battery-use.

 For 2020, I did no serious sports, no long hikes, and only some brisk walks in the park.
 On the one hand because of still battling Crohn’s, which sucks a lot of energy, on the other hand because of Covid-19 and general pandemic times which was quite confusing and depressing sometimes.